Rolling Stock Asset Integrity

 There are many opportunities for you to contribute to leading health and safety on Britain’s railways.

 - Industry is particularly encouraged to work with, or join, the Asset Integrity Group (AIG).
-It will become the group to oversee the development of this area, and the cross-industry group dedicated to leading collaborative activity on the topic.
+It is the group that oversees the development of this area, and the cross-industry group dedicated to leading collaborative activity on the topic.

 - RSSB provides the industry with a range of products and services designed to help buyers in the GB rail market ensure their suppliers have the right competence and resources to consistently deliver to the right specification.